Bloodline (Sheldon novel): Plot

 It is clear that everyone in the family is in need of money.
 The firm Roffe and Sons is managed by Sam Roffe and his assistant Rhys Williams.
 Sam Roffe was expecting a son, but instead got a daughter, Elizabeth.
 Elizabeth was declined love from her father during childhood, but escaped the reality by reading about her great-great grandfather, Samuel Roffe.

 Samuel Roffe was born in a Jewish ghetto, which was systematically and strictly controlled by officials.
 The ghetto gate was opened after sunrise and locked before sunset.
 Anyone caught outside the gate after sunset was captured and sent to prison camps.
-In midst of this chaos, along with the trauma of his mother's death, Samuel Roffe aspires to become a doctor.
+In the midst of this chaos, along with the trauma of his mother's death, Samuel Roffe aspires to become a doctor.
 He wanders around the Wal house, the house of a rich Jewish doctor, and falls for his daughter.
 Wal accepts to teach him about medicine, and Samuel learns a lot.
 But later, Wal's daughter's marriage is fixed, which she rejects as she believes she is in love with Samuel.
 The Wals give Samuel six months to prove himself worthy of his daughter's hand, and he manages to do that by making a vaccine.

 The bloodline goes on, to reach the present situation, with Roffe and Sons being the second largest company in the world.
 Elizabeth is sent to a Swiss boarding school, and later expected to host parties like her mother.
 She does not get involved in the family business, until she receives the news that her father died in a hiking accident.

-All the money-hungry family members ask her to sell the stocks and make the company public, but Elizabeth refuses to, sensing that her father was against making the company public.
-She later discovers with a confidential report that someone is sabotaging the company.
+All the money-hungry family members ask her to sell the stocks and make the company public, but Elizabeth refuses, sensing that her father was against making the company public.
+She later discovers in a confidential report that someone is sabotaging the company.
 She narrowly escapes death twice: once in a car accident and another in a lift accident, in which her secretary dies.
 While searching for the culprit, she falls for Rhys Williams.